Purpose of Internal Audit

 - Conduct follow-up reviews on previously reported recommendations.

-- Issue periodic reports to the President and BOR CAO summarizing the results of audit activities.
+- Issue periodic reports to the President and USG CAO summarizing the results of audit activities.

-- According to USG Business Procedures Manual §16.6.5, report all issues of malfeasance to the BOR CAO.
+- According to USG Business Procedures Manual §16.6.5, report all issues of malfeasance to the USG CAO.

-- Inform the President of emerging trends regarding risk management, internal controls, and successful practices in internal auditing.
+- Keep the President informed of emerging trends regarding risk management, internal controls, and successful practices in internal auditing.

-- Investigate reported fraud, waste, and abuse and recommend controls to prevent and detect them.
+- Investigate reported occurrences of fraud, waste, and abuse and recommend controls to both prevent and detect such occurrences.

-- Coordinate enterprise risk management (ERM) activities while expressly avoiding making management decisions, including setting the risk appetite, implementing risk responses, taking accountability for risk management, etc.
+- Coordinate enterprise risk management activities while expressly avoiding making management decisions to include setting the risk appetite, implementing risk responses, taking accountability for risk management, etc.

 Authorization

-To the extent permitted by law and as needed to complete the annual audit plan, the Office of Internal Audit and Advisory Services has full access to all activities, records, properties, and personnel within the institution, including cooperative organizations created to serve the institutions.
-Internal Audit is authorized to review and appraise all operations, policies, plans, and procedures.
-Documents and other materials provided to the Internal Audit will be handled as prudently as those employees who are normally accountable for them.
+To the extent permitted by law, the Office of Internal Audit and Advisory Services has free and unrestricted access to all activities, records, properties, and personnel within the institution to include cooperative organizations created to serve the institution.
+The Office of Internal Audit and Advisory Services is authorized to review and appraise all operations, policies, plans, and procedures.
+Documents and other materials provided to the Office of Internal Audit and Advisory Services will be handled in the same prudent manner as handled by those employees normally accountable for them.

 Independence and Objectivity

-The ICA will ensure that the internal audit function remains free from any conditions that threaten the internal auditors’ ability to perform their responsibilities without bias.
-This includes issues related to engagement selection, scope, procedures, frequency, timing, and communication.
-If the ICA determines that objectivity may be impaired, either in fact or appearance, the details of the impairment will be disclosed to the President and the BOR CAO.
+The ICA will ensure the internal audit function remains free from all conditions that threaten the ability of internal auditors to carry out their responsibilities in an unbiased manner, including matters of engagement selection, scope, procedures, frequency, timing, and communication.
+If the ICA determines that objectivity may be impaired in fact or appearance, the details of the impairment will be disclosed to the President and the USG CAO.

-Internal Audit staff will have no direct operational responsibility or authority over any audited activities.
-Therefore, they will not implement internal controls, develop procedures, prepare records, or engage in any other activities that could impair their judgment.
+Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
+Accordingly, they will not implement internal controls, develop procedures, prepare records, or engage in any other activity that may impair the internal auditor’s judgment.

-Internal Audit staff must disclose any impairment of independence or objectivity, whether in fact or appearance, to the ICA and the BOR CAO.
-They will maintain the highest level of professional objectivity in gathering, evaluating, and communicating information regarding the activity or process being examined and will not be unduly influenced by their own interests or those of others when making judgments.
+Internal auditors must disclose any impairment of independence or objectivity, in fact or appearance, to the ICA and ultimately to the USG CAO.
+Internal auditors will exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined and will not be unduly influenced by their own interests or by others in forming judgments.

 Definition of Audit Engagement Scope

-The Office of Internal Audit and Advisory Services is responsible for examining and evaluating the adequacy and effectiveness of the Institution’s systems of governance, risk management, compliance, internal control, and performance quality in fulfilling assigned responsibilities.
-The scope may vary by area and could include:
+The Office of Internal Audit and Advisory Services encompasses the examination and evaluation of the adequacy and effectiveness of the organization’s system of governance, risk management, compliance, internal control and the quality of performance in carrying out assigned responsibilities.
+The scope will vary by area and may include:

-- Review the effectiveness of governance processes to include the following:
+- Review the effectiveness of governance processes to include the:

-- Promotion of ethical behavior within the Institution.
+- Promotion of ethical behavior within the organization;

-- Communication of risk and control information to appropriate areas of the organization.
+- Communication of risk and control information to appropriate areas of the organization; and,

-- Coordinate activities and information among external and internal auditors and management.
+- Coordination of activities and information among external and internal auditors and management.

-- Review the effectiveness of risk management processes to include the following:
+- Review the effectiveness of risk management processes to include the:

-- Alignment of risk responses with the Institution’s risk appetite.
+- Alignment of risk responses with the institution’s risk appetite; and,

-- Capturing and communicating relevant risk information across the Institution to enable staff and management to carry out their responsibilities.
+- Capturing and communication of relevant risk information across the institution to enable staff and management to carry out their responsibilities.

 - Review the reliability and integrity of financial and operating information and the means used to identify, measure, classify, and report such information.

-- Review the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations that could significantly impact operations and reports and determine whether the Institution is compliant.
+- Review the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have a significant impact on operations and reports and whether the system is in compliance.

 - Review the means of safeguarding assets and, as appropriate, verify the existence of such assets.